qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    Perpendicular digitizing

 To draw a *parallel* feature the steps are exactly the same: click on the
-|cadParallel| icon (keyboard shortcut :kbd:`p`), click on the line you want to be
+|cadParallel| :sup:`Parallel` icon (keyboard shortcut :kbd:`p`), click on the
-parallel and start drawing your feature:
+line you want to be parallel and start drawing your feature:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_parallel.png
    :align: center